MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data-mobile.md

 - **stuckOnConnectingRetrySelected** - **Retry** is selected on the drawer.
 - **stuckOnConnectingShownDismissed** - A user dismissed the drawer.
 - **suggested_place_selected** - A user shares a static location by selecting a suggested place.
 - **Switching**- Tenant or account is switched from the app.
-This is required to measure account/ tenant switch issues proactively and provide smoot account/ tenant switch experience.
+This is required to measure account/tenant switch issues proactively and provides a smooth account/tenant switch experience.
 - **switchTeamAction** - A user switches teams within the time clock.
 This should fire after the user selects which team they want to switch to.
 - **switchTeamsDialogTriggered** - A user views the **Shifts** tab.
 - **tabActionCopyLink** - How users discover and use the tab copy link on mobile.